Our Pupil Premium Leader is: Susan Harrison

 What do we do now?

-Following a review of pupil progress in 2016/17 we have changed the way in which we plan for and monitor the spending of our 2017/18 Pupil Premium money and the progress this group makes.
+Following a review of pupil progress in 2017-2018 we have slightly changed the way in which we plan for and monitor the spending of our 2018-2019 Pupil Premium money and the progress this group makes.

-Our objectives for spending pupil premium is raising attainment and achievement of pupils to at least expected progress through:
+Our objectives for spending pupil premium is raising attainment and achievement of pupils to ensure they make at least expected progress through:

 2. Providing social and emotional support / interventions to maintain our good attendance and behaviour